coderedcorp/coderedcms/docs/getting_started/tutorial07.rst

 subject line "Order Received!" and a message that says "Thank you for your order!
 We have received it and will contact you within 24 hours for more details and to arrange payment!"

+Confirmation Emails uses Django template language and HTML for best results.
+To learn more, read :ref:`confirmation-emails`.

 .. note::

     By default when running locally, confirmation emails are not sent, but are